Withdrawal from a Course

 • You do not expect to get the mark you need to get into professional or graduate school

-If you have compelling reasons for requesting to drop a course after the late withdrawal deadline, or if you have extenuating circumstances outside of your control that is preventing you from completing the course, you may submit a petition.
-Strong documentation is required to support such petition requests and all options must be carefully considered.
+If you have justifiable and compelling reasons for requesting to drop a course after the late withdrawal deadline, or if you have extenuating circumstances outside of your control that is preventing you from completing the course, you may submit a petition.
+Rarely is this type of petition granted.
+However, if your petition is granted:

 • The course will appear on your transcript, but with a 'WDR' notation that will take the place of a numeric grade.
 This is a neutral designation that will not impact your GPA.